AlexSD92/SalesBase/README.md

 11. Create a GitHub account if you don't already have one.
 12. Create a new repository by clicking the green button labelled as *New*, and name your repo the same as you named your project locally for consistency.
-13. Decide whether you want for the repo to be either public or private.
+13. Decide whether you want the repo to be either public or private.
-14. Don't select to initialize your repository with any starting files, you can create these later on and push them to the repo.
+14. Don't select to initialise your repository with any starting files, you can create these later on and push them to the repo.
 15. Click the green *Create repository* button.
 16. On your command line, execute the following:
     1. *git init*